How to Stay Sober Once Entering Alcoholism Recovery

 Why Recovering Alcoholics Struggle With Staying Sober

 On the surface, alcohol abuse recovery can seem easy to those who have never gone through it or suffered from an addiction.
-All you have to do is stop drinking, right?
+All one has to do is stop drinking, right?
 Not quite.

 How to get sober is hard on its own.
 But once someone has stopped their habitual use of alcohol, they have to focus on living sober for the rest of their lives.
 This is much more complicated than people expect.